spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ## IV.
 Deployment

->Wirehead can be deployed both locally and on a SLURM-managed cluster.
-This section will guide you through both deployment scenarios.
+>Wirehead can be deployed both locally and on a SLURM managed cluster.
+>
+>This section will guide you through both deployment scenarios.
 ---

 ### 1. Local